vk-cs/docs-public/docs/en/networks/vnet/how-to-guides/vpn-tunnel/vpn-tunnel.md

     To do this, open the VPN page `vkcloud-client-vpn` in your management console and go to the **Tunnel Settings** tab.
 The VPN must be in `ACTIVE` status.

-1. Create a firewall rule group `icmp` to allow ICMP traffic.
+1. Create a security group `icmp` to allow ICMP traffic.

     In this group, create an inbound rule: